 We are an Occupational Therapy based educational and therapeutic resource for individuals, families, and groups.
 This means we focus on how well you can accomplish your Activities of Daily Living.

 We care about how you FUNCTION.

 Are you looking for a way to help your child function better in a group setting?
 Respond appropriately to social cues?
 Improve time management and decision making skills?
-Our Social Participation Groups form on a rotating basis.
+Our Group Schedule is now available, and are registering for the fall.
 More information...